 "HERITAGE ATTRIBUTES” means the principal features, characteristics, content and appearance that contribute to the cultural heritage significance of a protected heritage property. means the principal features or elements that contribute to a protected heritage property’s cultural heritage value or interest, and may include the property’s built or manufactured elements, as well as natural landforms, vegetation, water features, and its visual setting (including significant views or vistas to or from a protected heritage property).

-10.22.32 “HERITAGE FEATURES" include but are not necessarily restricted to archaeological sites, aboriginal ndigenous and non-ndigenous-aboriginal cemeteries and burials with historic significance, buildings and structural remains of historical and architectural value, and human-made rural, hamlet and urban landscapes and cultural heritage landscape features.
+10.22.32 “HERITAGE FEATURES" include but are not necessarily restricted to archaeological sites, aboriginal Indigenous and non-Indigenous-aboriginal cemeteries and burials with historic significance, buildings and structural remains of historical and architectural value, and human-made rural, hamlet and urban landscapes and cultural heritage landscape features.

-10.22.33 “HOBBY FARM” means a farm residence where a limited number of domestic animals that are kept primarily for recreational purposes, and buildings related to the hobby farm are clearly subordinate and incidental to the residential use.4
+10.22.33 “HOBBY FARM” means a farm residence where a limited number of domestic animals that are kept primarily for recreational purposes, and buildings related to the hobby farm are clearly subordinate and incidental to the residential use.

+10.22.34 “Indigenous” means the descendants of the original inhabitants of Canada (Turtle Island).
+There are three distinct groups of Indigenous Peoples in North America – First Nations, Métis and Inuit.
+Each of these Indigenous peoples have unique heritages, languages, cultural practices and spiritual beliefs

 "INFILLING" means the development of new residences to be located between two houses which are located on the same side of a public road and which are separated by a distance of not more than 100 metres.